Intermittent Fasting | Coffee | Cream | Sweetener | Conclusion | Studies

 If you don’t eat, your body uses up its carbohydrate stores and then burns body fat for energy.

 Since your body delivers fat energy to all corners of the body as ketones, this fat-burning state is called ketosis.

 Thus, fasting is an easy way to get into ketosis faster.

 Therefore, you can easily combine intermittent fasting with a ketogenic diet.
 In short, the keto diet tries nothing else but to achieve a state similar to fasting and its benefits through diet.

 Accordingly, fasting helps enormously with the keto diet.
-But drinking coffee while intermittent fasting can give fat burning an even bigger boost.
+But drinking coffee while intermittent fasting can boost fat burning even more significantly.

 Because according to recent research, coffee gives an additional boost to ketosis during fasting (Vandenberghe et al. 20178).

 As with the ketogenic diet, elevated insulin levels are a problem with fasting.
-Since the storage hormone triggers the switch back from fat burning to fat storage, it is better kept low.
+Since the storage hormone triggers the switch from fat burning to fat storage, it is better to keep it low.

 Nevertheless, fasting can reduce insulin sensitivity in the short term.
 Since this reaction has an excellent reason, it is harmless.